The following is an excerpt from the Petfinder Blog.

 The following tips can help reduce the yucky little surprises many cat parents face on a regular basis:

-- The Watering Hole: Cats have primal instincts and the location of their water bowl can prove it.
+The Watering Hole: Cats have primal instincts and the location of their water bowl can prove it.
 In the wild, a cat would never drag its kill to a watering hole to eat and drink at the same time.
 House cats have inherited this same instinct.
 Owners should keep a cat’s water bowl in a separate location than her food bowl.
-Cats will drink more water and this increase will help their system clean itself of ingested hair.

 - A New Menu: There are several specially formulated cat foods and treats with increased fiber that aid in the fight against hairballs.
 Each pet is different, so always consult the cat’s vet first before making any drastic diet changes.

-- Stay Active, Stay Healthy: Twenty-one percent of cats are considered obese or overweight by their veterinarians.
+- Stay Active, Stay Healthy: Over twenty-one percent of cats are considered obese or overweight by their veterinarians.
 Play and interactive toys encourage cats to leap, stretch and stay active.
 Keeping a cat active helps him maintain a healthy skin and coat and increases balance and coordination.

 - Ask Your Vet: Concerned about a cat’s chronic hairball problem?
 Be sure to consult a veterinarian for the best course of action to help alleviate the problem.
 Simple measures can be taken to ensure your cat’s overall health is in tip-top shape, but always consult with a veterinarian when it comes to major changes in health, diet and behavior.